tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 ### Best days and times to review content {#best_days_and_times_for_review}

 It might look like you have a full week to schedule people for reviews, but there are optimal days and times to review content.
 At all costs, avoid Monday mornings.
 During this time, people are still recovering from the weekend and are inundated with email from people working in other time zones.
-People in other time zones (India, Australia, Europe) have already been operating for a full day (sending emails, raising issues, and generally working), so if they're in the Pacific time zone, on Monday morning they're slogging through email, issues, and other tasks surfaced by these other groups.
+People in other time zones (India, Australia, Europe) have already been operating for a full day (sending emails, raising issues, and generally working), so if you're meeting with someone in the Pacific time zone, on Monday morning they're slogging through email, issues, and other tasks surfaced by these other groups.
 Also, people are generally grumpy on Monday mornings (still not in the rhythms of work), and if they already dislike reading and reviewing documentation, by combining the Monday morning with this doc review meeting, they might come across as cold and disinterested.

 Another time to avoid is Friday afternoon.
 By this time, people are usually checked out mentally for the week.
 From about 2 pm onward on Fridays, it gets quiet at companies.
 Some people have already completed the week (especially people in time zones that are a day ahead).
 Additionally, some people leave early for weekend trips or other engagements, or they're just tired from a week of work.
 The absolute worst thing you can do is schedule a 4 pm Friday meeting for an hour.
 People will hate you for it.